Mellocay/web_project_4/README.md

 For Project 5 I expanded my knowledge of add event listeners, functions, and how to link html, css, and jS.

 Project 6 was all about form validation and user experience.
 I also worked with more complex even listeners.

+For Project 7, I had to dive deeper into my understanding of the code and why it works.
+I had to simplify it and box it into classes and create modules.

 **Conclusion**